kworathur/pixel-party/README.md

 # pixel-party

+## Setup
+For instructions on setting up this project locally, please see the [project setup guide](docs/SETUP.md).

+## About

 A web application where thousands of users can simultaneously paint pixels of a large canvas, with updates being broadcast to all users in real-time.

 ![Inspration for the project](place.png)
 *r/place, the inspiration for this project*.
 See [How we built place](https://www.redditinc.com/blog/how-we-built-rplace) to get a glimpse into how one might build a system for millions of users.
 In this project, I added new performance optimizations beyond those described in the linked article.